drmortalwombat/oscar64/README.md

 	* name : a string, present for named variables
 	* start : start address (inclusive)
 	* end : end address (exclusive)
-	* enter : first line where the vaiable becomes visible
+	* enter : first line where the variable becomes visible
 	* leave : last line where the variable is visible
 	* typeid : the type id for this variable
 	* base : zero page register pair for (sp/fp) for stack based variables